acasi-ctf/ctf/sprint-reports/Sprint 6.md

   * Seven up
 * Flag turn in button implemented on UI.
 Currently, non-functional as backend has not been implemented.
 * Creation of XSS challenges.
+* Rebranded the site web application to Cyber Literacy For All.
 * Integrated Evon-Tech teams CSS into our web application to help with beautification.
 This was the sponsors decision to hire contractors as the scope of our project expanded by a multiple of 3.

-## Work Summary (Developer Facing)
+* Fixed terminal to resize correctly with different screen sizes.
+* Fixed a bug that would cause the menu to not load on page refresh.

+#### Developer Facing
 * Finalize operator refactoring and merged it into main.
   * Add ability to expose terminal and web server through EnvironmentTemplate CRDs.
   * Removed legacy code and the respective tests which were no longer applicable to the new implementation.